 For information on group tours, please contact the Parks & Recreation Department at 513-867-5348.

 Contact Debbie Pennington, 513-910-3258

-The Elisha Morgan Mansion can serve as the location for small weddings, rehearsal dinners, and other gatherings.
+The Elisha Morgan Mansion is a historic location for small weddings, rehearsal dinners, and other gatherings.
 The home is sure to provide a unique setting for your event.

-Seats up to 42 on the first floor with no dance floor, with seating for an additional 35 on the second floor.
+Seats approximately 42 on the first floor with no dance floor, with seating for an additional 24 on the second floor.
 Events may be self-catered or use your Caterer of choice.
 Kitchen amenities are limited to one microwave oven, small ice machine, and small refrigeration unit.
-Alcohol may be served by obtaining a Alcohol Waiver from the Parks and Recreation Department.
+Alcohol may be served by obtaining an Alcohol Waiver from the Parks and Recreation Department.
 Due to the historic nature of the mansion, a refundable security deposit is required on all rentals.

 Please see the last page of the Rental Policies for full information.

-Weekend: Saturday or Sunday, Non-Alcohol, any 6 hours up to Midnight - $500
+Weekend: Saturday or Sunday, any 6 hours up to Midnight - $1000

 Additional Charge for One-Day Alcohol Waiver - $100